-Why Most Email Templates Miss the Point
+Why Most Email Templates Miss the Point?

-Search “affiliate marketing email templates” and you will find templates for affiliate programme managers — emails to recruit influencers, welcome new partners, and announce commission changes.
 That is useful if you run a programme.
 It is useless if you are an affiliate trying to earn commissions by recommending products to your email list.

 That is what this guide provides: 7 email templates designed for beginner affiliate marketers who are building an email list and need a sequence that converts subscribers into commissions.

-Social media reach keeps shrinking.
-SEO takes months.
-But email has a 36:1 average return on investment and you own your list.
 Nobody can change an algorithm and take your subscribers away.
 A 7-email welcome sequence, once built, works for every new subscriber automatically — which is why email is the foundation of every serious affiliate marketing system.

-The 7-Email Welcome Sequence Framework
+What Is The 7-Email Welcome Sequence Framework?

-Before we get to the templates, understand the structure.
-This is not 7 random emails.
 It is a deliberate sequence where each email has a job, and each job builds on the previous one.

 | Day Sent | Job | Sells? | |